 Payday lenders make all sorts of threats, but can they actually follow through and take you to court?

 If you’re stuck in payday loan debt, you’ve probably gotten your fair share of threatening collection calls.
 And being threatened with a lawsuit is particularly scary.

-Courtroom trials may look glamorous on TV, but the courtroom is not a place where you want to end up.
-In this article, we’ll cover when and how a payday lender can take you to court.
+Courtroom trials may look glamorous on TV, but the courtroom is not where you want to end up.